astronomer/templates/README.md

 Welcome to the Astronomer Templates repository!
 Launch your journey with Airflow by signing up for a trial at astronomer.io!
 If you've already created a trial and have cloned this repository, check out your project in the table of contents

-// TODO: Add links to each project along with a brief description.
-Finally, include a logo for each project.
-The projects correspond to etl, generative-ai, and learning-airflow directories.

 ## Table of Contents

 This repository contains 3 projects for unlocking the full power of Airflow.
 Shown here:

-- [ETL](etl/README.md) A project for learning the basics of ETL with Airflow
-- [Generative AI](generative-ai/README.md) A project for learning how to use Airflow to train a generative AI model
-- [Learning Airflow](learning-airflow/README.md) A project for learning the basics of Airflow
+- [Learning Airflow](learning-airflow/README.md) Start here!
+A simple project for learning the basics of Airflow.
+- [ETL](etl/README.md) Discover the ways Airflow unlocks Extract, Transform, and Load (ETL) use cases for data team
+- [Generative AI](generative-ai/README.md) Airflow is a best-in-class tool for orchestrating AI workloads -- discover a retrieval augmented generation (RAG) use case here in a simple example

 ## Getting Started Locally